PlayStation Plus vs. PlayStation Now: What is the Difference?

 - Early access to demos and betas

-A PlayStation Plus membership currently still works across your PS3 and PS Vita, but it will soon be PS4 exclusive.
+A PlayStation Plus membership currently still works across your PS3 and PS Vita.
 Automatic game patches and exclusive access to early game content is also a perk of PS Plus.

 There is a 14-day trial for people who have never tried PlayStation Plus before, but for others, there are a few options when it comes to membership plans: